 - Read more about the winners of The Global Six Sigma & Business Improvement Awards.

-Sigma software and tools are available?
+What Six Sigma software and tools are available?

 Six Sigma software is available for support with statistical and process analysis, program management and project collaboration.
 Some players and offerings in the market include Microsoft Visio, IBM WebSphere Business Modeler, SigmaXL, Statistica and JMP.